-Masters, Mates and Pilots Association, an American seafaring organization created its first Canadian chapter in the Georgian Bay port of Owen Sound.
+The Masters, Mates and Pilots Association, an American seafaring organization created its first Canadian chapter in Owen Sound.
 This was a welcome event in many quarters of Georgian Bay.

-There had been some action taken to make shipping safer on the Great Lakes For instance, in 1882 the Canadian government passed an Order-in-Council regulating the number of passengers that each lake vessel could carry.
+There had been some action taken to make Great Lakes shipping safer.
+For instance, in 1882 the Canadian government passed an Order-in-Council regulating the number of passengers that each lake vessel could carry.
 This action was due in part to several serious maritime accidents in the 1870s and 1880s which had cost many lives.